Skip to main content

 Testnet and Futurenet data reset

 Testnet and Futurenet are reset periodically to the genesis ledger to declutter the network, remove spam, reduce the time needed to catch up on the latest ledger, and help maintain the system.
-Resets clear all ledger entries (accounts, trustlines, offers, smart contract data, etc.), transactions, and historical data from Stellar Core, Horizon, and the Soroban RPC- which is why developers should not rely on the persistence of accounts or the state of any balances when using Testnet or Futurenet.
+Resets clear all ledger entries (accounts, trustlines, offers, smart contract data, etc.), transactions, and historical data from Stellar Core, Horizon, and the Stellar RPC- which is why developers should not rely on the persistence of accounts or the state of any balances when using Testnet or Futurenet.

 Futurenet resets are on a less regular cadence than Testnet resets and don't have a set schedule.